frankhart2018/typy/Doc/library/fnmatch.rst

 .. function:: filter(names, pattern)

-   Construct a list from those elements of the iterable *names* that match *pattern*.
+   Return the subset of the list of *names* that match *pattern*.
 It is the same as ``[n for n in names if fnmatch(n, pattern)]``, but implemented more efficiently.